 The New Georgia Encyclopedia, a large online work in progress, has an extensive article entitled "The Sacred Harp" written by Malinda Snow of the Georgia State University.
 Accompanying the text are photographs of a traditional Georgia singing and links to three video clips of Hugh McGraw teaching about Sacred Harp singing.
 NGE is a project of the Georgia Humanities Council in partnership with the Office of the Governor, the University of Georgia Press, and the University System of Georgia/GALILEO.

-The online Encylopedia of Alabama has short articles on the Denson Edition of The Sacred Harp, Denson brothers, the National Sacred Harp Convention, and Traditional Music (including Sacred Harp).
+The online Encylopedia of Alabama has short articles on the Denson Edition of The Sacred Harp (which has some factual errors), Denson brothers, the National Sacred Harp Convention, and Traditional Music (including Sacred Harp).

 The Handbook of Texas Online has an article about Sacred Harp music written by Francis E. Abernethy.
 The article features Sacred Harp singing in Texas.